 It’s also important to ensure that workers have all the appropriate first aid training and can confidently use the provided equipment, should the need to arise.

 Workplace regulations stipulate that all emergency procedures, including those for falls need to be clearly detailed in the overall safety plans for every worksite.
 The process of establishing these plans and procedures would take into account the following:

 Local emergency services— if they are to be relied on for rescue:

-Suspension intolerance can occur with a fall-arrest system when a person has an arrested fall and is suspended in an upright, vertical position with the harness straps causing pressure on the veins and arteries in the legs, causing tissue damage.
+Suspension trauma can occur when a person has an arrested fall and is suspended in a safety harness which places pressure on the veins and arteries in the legs, causing tissue damage.

-If you are looking for knowledgeable and experienced scaffolders, who have leading-hands that work together with you and offer expert advice, please contact us at Skelscaff today on 1300 266 607 or contact us via our website.
+If you are looking for scaffolding hire or need knowledgeable and experienced scaffolders, who have hands-on experience in the industry who work together with you and offer expert advice, contact Skelscaff today on 1300 266 607 or contact us via our website.